Jurassic Park: The Game: Episode 2: The Cavalry

 InGen hires a team of mercenaries to rescue survivors left on Isla Nublar.
 The team consists of leader William "Billy" Yoder, his sidekick and partner Oscar Morales, and their pilot Daniel "Danny" Cafaro (aka "D-Caf").
-They head to the Visitor's Center to meet with Bravo team, their backup unit, but when they try to radio, all they hear is gunfire.
+They head to the Visitor Center to meet with Bravo team, their backup unit, but when they try to radio, all they hear is gunfire.
 Arriving at the site, they find the entire team dead aside for one member, Vargas, who has gone crazy and tries to attack them.
-After they subdue Vargas, Yoder and Oscar notice a strange wound on Vargas' arm, speculating that a poisonous animal bite caused him to hallucinate and kill his own men.
+After they subdue Vargas, Yoder and Oscar notice a strange wound on Vargas' arm, speculating that a venomous animal bite caused him to hallucinate and kill his own men.
 As they examine the building's security recordings hoping to find out what attacked Vargas, they find footage of Nima marching Gerry and Jess out of the building at gunpoint.
-The Visitor's Center is once again attacked by unknown dinosaurs, which kill Vargas as Oscar and Yoder rush back to their chopper.
+The Visitor Center is once again attacked by unknown dinosaurs, which kill Vargas as Oscar and Yoder rush back to their chopper.
 Meanwhile, Nima, Gerry and Jess take a break while hiking through the woods.
 Gerry convinces Nima to let him start a fire by claiming the smoke will keep any dinosaurs away, secretly hoping the rescue team will be able to see it.
 Later, while Gerry questions Nima about her family, Jess manages to steal a radio and contacts Yoder, but is suddenly caught by Nima and forced to keep moving.